The Chart for Walmart Inc. (WMT) Is Flashing Mixed Signals

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at WMT starting from WALTON S ROBSON, who sale 128,000 shares at the price of $139.70 back on Mar 09.
-After this action, WALTON S ROBSON now owns 290,193,635 shares of Walmart Inc., valued at $17,881,020 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at WMT starting from McKenna Judith J, who sale 15,000 shares at the price of $142.66 back on Mar 11.
+After this action, McKenna Judith J now owns 302,116 shares of Walmart Inc., valued at $2,139,972 using the latest closing price.

 Stock Fundamentals for WMT